Brautigan > Chronology 1950s

-Richard Brautigan's first poems were published early in the 1950s.
-He moved from his boyhood home in Eugene, Oregon, to San Francisco, California, where his first books of poetry were published, midway through the decade.
-More information and resources about Brautigan, his life, and work during this decade are below.
+This node of the American Dust website provides comprehensive information about Richard Brautigan's life during the 1950s.
+Brautigan published his first poems early in the decade.
+After graduating from high school, he moved from his home in Eugene, Oregon, to San Francisco, California, where his first books of poetry were published, midway through the 1950s.
+More information and resources about Brautigan, his life, and work during the 1950s is provided below.

 Times were hard after World War II, and Brautigan fished and hunted frequently, bringing home his catch for the family table.
-Brautigan and his sister Barbara pushed an old baby buggy along the roads looking for glass bottles to recycle for money, an experience he described in the poem "The Meek Shall Inherit The Earth's Beer Bottles" and recounted in So The Wind Won't Blow It All Away.
+Brautigan and his sister Barbara pushed an old baby buggy along the roads looking for glass bottles to recycle for money, an experience he described in the poem "The Meek Shall Inherit The Earth's Beer Bottles" (See Poetry Uncollected > 1957 > poem title) and recounted in So The Wind Won't Blow It All Away.
 Brautigan did yard work and odd chores for a Mrs. Manerrude, widow of a wealthy Eugene lumber and fuel family.
 She lived in a large house near the University of Oregon campus, and Brautigan included her in the "Trout Fishing in the Street of Eternity" chapter of his novel Trout Fishing in America when he described an eighty-two-pound woman living in a mansion of at least thirty rooms.
 With money earned picking string beans he bought a used bicycle so he could have a paper route.
 When he was old enough he started working in a Eugene Fruit Growers Association cannery, and continued every season until he graduated from Eugene High School, 17th and Charnelton (Ianthe Brautigan 193, 199, 202).
+See Obituaries-Memoirs-Tributes > Memoirs > Ianthe

 Brautigan entered Eugene High School in Eugene, Oregon from Woodrow Wilson Junior High School on 12 September 1950.
 Eugene High School was located at 17th and Charnelton.